GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 **What is something you find yourself constantly explaining about Latinx identity?**

 The diversity of the Latin American diaspora.
 We’re all races and religions, with unique cultures and cuisines.
 Even our accents and vocabularies differ from country to country.

+{{< img-right src="hhm-2022-dahianna" >}}

+**A picture is worth a thousand words, what photograph or image best represents your cultural connection.**

+In Costa Rica, making traditional tamales with my aunt.

 **How do you show up as Latinx?
 Why is that important to you?**